crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 = 0x????????????????????????????????????????????????0000000000000001 // int64(1)
 ```

-It is crucial to be mindful of when to clean the bits before and after operations.
+> It is crucial to be mindful of when to clean the bits before and after operations.
-By default, Solidity takes care of cleaning the bits before operations on smaller types and lets the optimizer remove any redundant steps.
+> By default, Solidity takes care of cleaning the bits before operations on smaller types and lets the optimizer remove any redundant steps.
-However, values accessed after operations included by the compiler are not guaranteed to be clean.
+> However, values accessed after operations included by the compiler are not guaranteed to be clean.
 In particular, this is the case for addition with small data types.
-The bit cleaning steps will be removed by the compiler, even without optimizations, if a variable is only accessed in a subsequent assembly block.
+> The bit cleaning steps will be removed by the optimizer (even without optimizations enabled) if a variable is only accessed in a subsequent assembly block.
-Refer to the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.18/internals/variable_cleanup.html#cleaning-up-variables) for further information on this matter.
+> Refer to the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.18/internals/variable_cleanup.html#cleaning-up-variables) for further information on this matter.

 When performing arithmetic checks in the same way as before, it is necessary to include a step to clean the bits on the sum.
 One approach to achieve this is by performing `signextend(7, value)`, which extends the sign of a 64-bit (7 + 1 = 8 bytes) integer over all upper bits.